 Whether you stash it in the kitchen pantry, laundry room, or medicine cabinet, white vinegar is a kind of miracle substance with a plethora of uses.
-Vinegar, which was originally derived from wine that had gone bad (further proof that wine is the best), has become a must-have ingredient in any household.
+Vinegar, which was originally derived from wine that had gone bad, has become a must-have ingredient in any household.
 From stain removal to pet care, the uses for vinegar are well worth knowing.
 Here are just a few of our favorite methods.

 For an eco-friendly solution to stain removal, spray a touch of white vinegar onto the stain in question (be it wine or grass stains), and then launder as usual.
 Soaking white basics in vinegar can also help restore brightness.

 To create an environmentally friendly all-purpose cleaner, dilute white vinegar with pure water and fill a spray bottle.
 This solution can be used to wipe down countertops, clean tile and grout, polish windows, scrub carpets, and more.
 The only major exception is stone surfaces, which can be damaged by the acid content of vinegar.

 For DIY gardeners, one of the best uses for vinegar is to kill off unwanted weeds.
 Rub a bit of vinegar directly onto the leaves and stems of the weeds—just be careful to avoid any plants you don’t want to harm.

 Eliminate Water Rings

 There’s no excuse not to have a set of coasters on hand, but in the event that you experienced a lapse in coffee table etiquette, don’t worry—vinegar is here to help.
 Combine equal parts vinegar and olive oil, and then use a soft cloth to gently polish the wood in the direction of the grain.